Direct answer

-What does a local AI clip generator do?
+What does a local AI video clipper do?

-A local AI clip generator analyzes your video on your own computer.
+A local AI video clipper analyzes your video on your own computer.
 It transcribes the audio, finds moments that can work as standalone clips, reframes the video for vertical platforms, adds captions, and exports finished clips without sending your raw recording to a cloud service.

 Local AI vs cloud AI clip generators